lalamove/challenge/mobile.md

 	- Must write in the latest Swift version

 * ### Android Engineer
+	- Screen rotation is required
-	- Project must compile `./gradlew build`
+	- Project must be able to compile with `./gradlew build`

 ## Wireframe
 *For reference only, you can be creative with design and UI/UX features.*
 ![Wireframe](assets/mobile-engineer-wireframe-v2.png)

 ## Bonus Points
-- Unit/Automation test.
+- Automation test.
 - Additional features that you think will enhance the user experience.

 **Questions?
 We love to answer: <techchallenge@lalamove.com>**